Mariah Carey to return to Manila for one-night concert

 The announcement was made by concert promoter Wilbros Live on Friday.

-This year, the five-time Grammy winner will bring her “#1s Tour” to Manila, besides Japan and Indonesia in Southeast Asia, which is one of only two concert legs announces so far.
+This year, the five-time Grammy winner will bring her “#1s Tour” to Manila, besides Japan and Indonesia, which is one of only two concert legs announced in Southeast Asia so far.
 The series will begin in Australia on October 7.

 Please follow our commenting guidelines.